cbray4/reddit-scraping/scripts/SCRIPTS.md

 ```
 python sentimentAnalyzer.py
 ```
-Please note that the nltk package should be installed in order for this code to properly work.
+Please note that the user will have to download specific nltk libraries in order
+for this code to work.
+Once downloaded once, however, these libraries never have to
+be downloaded again.
+The required libraries are SentimentIntensityAnalyzer, word_tokenize,
+stopwords, and WordNetLemmatizer.
+By default, these will be downloaded to the home
+directory, although you can change the path to be whatever you want.
-This package is what allows for sentiment analysis of the comments and replies.
+These libraries are what allows for sentiment analysis of the comments and replies.